joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5937112/2024/11/21/pep-guardiola-manchester-city-contract-what-it-means/

 **Steven J. Rosen, Hard-Charging Advocate for Israel, Dies at 82**\
-`A prominent behind-the-scenes figure in Washington, his career was derailed when he was charged with leaking government secrets.
+`He was a prominent behind-the-scenes figure in Washington whose  career was derailed when he was charged with leaking government secrets.
 The case was later dropped.`\
 https://nytimes.com/2024/11/21/us/politics/steven-j-rosen-dead.html

 **Landslides Are a Growing Climate Threat.
 What Do We Know About Them?**\